Comp-Labs/Download-macOS/README.md

 **As a precaution, we request you not to fork this repository to prevent the violation of GitHub's Terms of Service.
 As an alternative, follow the new steps as stated below:**

-## Steps to Start...
+## Steps to Start

 - Click on the `Use This Template` button available above the commit status.
 - Click on `Create a new repository`.
 - Enter the Repository Name as `Download-macOS`.
-- Click on the `Create repository` button.
+- Click on the `Create Repository` button.
-- Before running, modify [this line](https://github.com/Comp-Labs/Download-macOS/blob/a4e8e6849d7bd9563638d46e6db843e109e8156c/.github/workflows/generate-installer.yml#L36) to your own repository link to prevent any error.
+- Before running, modify [this line](https://github.com/Comp-Labs/Download-macOS/blob/a4e8e6849d7bd9563638d46e6db843e109e8156c/.github/workflows/generate-installer.yml#L36) to your repository link to prevent any errors.
 - Go to the **Actions** Tab.
 - Select `Generate macOS Installer`
 - Click on **Run workflow**.
 Select the desired options and click on **Run workflow**.